Bootstrap

 $this->configurator->enableTracy($this->rootDir . '/log');

-// RobotLoader: autoloads all classes in the given directory
+// RobotLoader: automatically loads all classes in the chosen directory

 $this->configurator->createRobotLoader()